| 1. |

 |

-| 3. |
+3. |

-I bought my home for $410,000 but my homeowner
+I bought my home for $410,000 but my homeowner insurance policy is covering my home

-insurance policy is covering my home for only $280,000.
+for only $280,000.
 Why? |

-When insuring your home the formula that is
+When insuring your home the formula that is usually used is based on the replacement

-usually used is based on the replacement value of your home and not the market
+value of your home and not the market value.
+The replacement value

-value.
-The replacement value of your home is the amount of money that
+of your home is the amount of money that would be needed to "replace" the home to

-full loss.
-The market value of your home is the value of your home and land.
+the value of your home and land.

 The market value of your home is the amount you could sell your home for in any

 current market.
-Because some of the factors that affect the market value of
+Because some of the factors that affect the market value of your

-usually not affected by a claim or loss.
+affected by a claim or loss.
 For a further explanation, please

 contact a friendly New Jersey insurance professional with any questions